JiJetu/Course-Registration/README.md

 - # 3 Project features:
+    - ## Listed added Courses
         - User can add Courses and selected data will show in course name section.
+    - ## Remaining credit section
         - Website will define how many credit hour remaining & total prices of the course.
+    - ## Using JSON(fake) data
-    - Used JSON data without using manual data
+        - Used JSON data without using manual data.

 - # The state in assignment:
     - useState store a list of courses as an array so that i can use array method as i use 'find'.